GradedJestRisk/db-training/RDBMS/ORACLE/SQL/tuning/session.md

   -- AND ssn.sid IN (1165,1152,23)
    AND ssn.osuser   <>  'oracle'
    --AND ssn.status     =   'ACTIVE'
-   AND ssn.client_identifier = 'profiling'
+   AND ssn.client_identifier = 'parsing'
---    AND ssn.client_info LIKE 'some%'
+--    AND ssn.client_identifier LIKE 'parsing-%'
 --   AND ssn.program    LIKE    'sqlplus%'
 ORDER BY
    ssn.sid
 ;